lokikl/vim-mysql-mode/README.md

 Also encouraging you to use this plugin with Syntastic and Ultisnips, having the power of syntax checking and snippet support.

-Personally, I launch this vim mysql console directly through a shell command.
+Normally, I launch this vim mysql console to touch to my local database directly through a shell command.

     function vimsql(){
       gvim -c "let g:mysqlModeDBName='$1' | ruby enter_mysql_mode"